rinagalperin/Taxi_Game_Policy_Iteration/README.md

 ![code output example](taxi_example.png?raw=true "Taxi example")
 <br><br>

-## :clipboard: Code output
+## :clipboard: Code
-the code outputs the following:
+At each run the code does the following:
-1. optimal policy
+1. Computes the optimal policy (using the ["learn" function to](policy_iteration_agent.py) train the agent)
-2. run simulation with policy iteration agent
-3. run simulation with random agent

-we can observe that the run using the random agent contains alot more steps than the policy iteration agent.
+2. Performs a single simulation run for the optrimal policy ([the simulator](simulation_runner.py) gets the agent as input and uses function "get_action")
+3. for each state in the check_states array, we print the number representing the state and the value function of the state.

 ## :bulb: Solution
 We implement a solution using policy iteration, i.e. - finding an optimal policy if exists.